sanvidhans/interview-docs/golang/coding-challenges.md

 ```

 ### 11. **Majority Element:**
-Given an array of size n, find the majority element.
+**Challenge:** Given an array of size n, find the majority element.
 The majority element is the element that appears more than ⌊n/2⌋ times.

+**Solution:**
 ```go
 package main